The first year of membership for new members is free (sorry, but this does not apply to lapsed members or renewing members).

 - Discounts in a range of shops.

-- Discounted affiliate membership of the Cycling UK (previously known as the CTC).
-Affiliate members of Cycling UK benefit from 3rd party cover when cycling, as well as receiving Cycling UK's weekly e-newsletter and discounts.
-(Full members of the CTC receive extra benefits such as access to legal claims advice and the CTC's quarterly magazine).
+- Discounted affiliate membership of Cycling UK (previously known as the CTC).
+Affiliate members of Cycling UK benefit from 3rd party cover when cycling, as well as receiving a weekly e-newsletter and discounts (full members receive extra benefits such as access to legal claims advice and a quarterly magazine).
 Please contact us if you want to make use of this option.

 - Discounted membership of British Cycling for your first year.